 As an entrepreneur (read “control freak”) I’ve never really known how to delegate.
 That’s not a good thing, but I am getting better.
 Nothing helps build skill better than a taste of success, though, so here’s a little story about how I’m learning how to delegate.
 Finally.

 Our building used to be a paint factory.
 I know, cool, huh?
 The way they expanded the factory over time was to basically build a new building right up against the old one.
-What this means for us is that we have these large windows (that used to be exterior windows) between our office and the hall of our building that leads to the bathroom.
+What this means for us is that we have these large windows (very similar to those MWT Windows) between our office and the hall of our building that leads to the bathroom.
 A few years ago we started writing interesting quotes on the windows so our guests would continue to be inspired even during their potty breaks.

 One of our former employees had been our scribe for a long time because she had decent handwriting.
 When she left I took over the windows.
 I tried my best to tame my penmanship, which most days looks worse than a prescription from a doctor who has had too much caffeine.
 I was actually a little proud of myself for making it fairly legible and keeping the lines almost straight.